Vitamin B12 Supplements: A Wide Selection

 Vegans should always double-check that supplements do not contain animal ingredients such as lactose or gelatine.

 Vitamin B Complex

-The other B vitamins are far easier to obtain from foods than B12, as they are found in abundance in plant foods.
-For this reason it would make sense to obtain just vitamin B12 synthetically and to take other B vitamins from natural food sources.
-Many B vitamins are found in the following foods: wheat germ, yeast, nuts, rice, fruits, spinach, legumes and pulses.
+The other B group vitamins are much easier to obtain from foods than B12 – they are also abundant in plant-based produce.
+It can be argued, therefore, that it is much more useful to only take B12, obtaining the other B vitamins and folic acid through the diet.
+Many B vitamins are found in foods such as: wheat germ, yeast, nuts, rice, fruits, pulses and spinach.

-Nevertheless, there are some very good B vitamin complexes and vitamin complexes available on the market.
+Despite these considerations, there are some very good vitamin B complexes on the market.